rigg-alex/Class-Construction/README.md

 - If number of students exceed the number of seats, code will not run.
 Ensure you do some ball park calculations first (ie number of seats)
 - Ensure that fields are stripped and blocks/sides are notes with 'Block A' and 'Block B' etc
 - Factor1, 2, and 3, is quantitative/continuous data only.
-- The code isn't perfect, but it always a starting canvas.
+- The code isn't perfect, but it acts a starting canvas.

 ## Troubleshooting